Chapter OneThe House Used Otherwise

 “Because someday I may.”

 I carried them the rest of the way.
 At the step, she took one bucket from me and set it down.
 The other she left in my hand a moment longer than needed.
 Her fingers touched mine around the handle, rough from work and cool from spring water.
+Neither of us moved.
+Then she let go.
+“You are quiet,” she said.

 “I was told to make half the noise.”